segovia-no/Odamex-Spawner/README.md

-# odl
+# Odamex Spawner

-> a modern web based odamex launcher
+> a modern web based odamex launcher with wad management support and a community hub

 #### Build Setup